hyperstack-org/hyperstack/docs/dsl/hyper-model.md

 Its usually all to do with your policies, but perhaps you just need a little investigation.

-TODO check rr has become Hyperstack (as below)
+TODO check rr has become Hyperloop (as below)

-You can bring up a console within the controller context by browsing `localhost:3000/Hyperstack/console`
+You can bring up a console within the controller context by browsing `localhost:3000/Hyperloop/console`

-**Note:  change `rr` to wherever you are mounting Hyperstack in your routes file.**
+**Note:  change `rr` to wherever you are mounting Hyperloop in your routes file.**

 **Note: in rails 4, you will need to add the gem 'web-console' to your development section**